Void-wave/void-wave.github.io/docs/index.md

 # Hello!

-I'm Philippa, an Animation Programmer based in Cambridge, UK.
+I'm Philippa, an animation programmer working in the games industry, based in Cambridge UK.
 In July 2018 I graduated from the University of Manchester with a joint honours masters in Maths and Physics (MMath&Phys).

 I've been working full time in the video game industry since September 2018.